Marathon-fan/AFoodDeliveryApplication/README.md

 * microservices4 -- Restaurant Discovery(find and show all the restaurants)

-For the sake of simplicity, the data store and logic here are omitted.
+For the sake of simplicity, we don't list the RESTful States for microservices4.

 * microservices5 -- User(registration and login, logout)

-For the sake of simplicity, the data store and logic here are omitted.
+For the sake of simplicity, we don't list the RESTful States for microservices5.

 ![restaurant order and payment](https://cloud.githubusercontent.com/assets/17025949/25528059/1b4042ac-2c5f-11e7-9db6-3ee56c450916.jpg)